 When it comes to retirement plans, the company should ask if a qualified domestic relations order (QDRO) has been filled out to determine how to properly administer and divide the retirement assets.
-A QDRO is a judgment, decree, or order for a retirement plan to pay child support, alimony, or marital rights to a spouse, former spouse, child, or other dependent of a participant, according to the IRS.
+A QDRO is a judgment, decree, or order for a retirement plan to pay child support, alimony, or marital property rights to a spouse, former spouse, child, or other dependent of a participant, according to the IRS.

 A QDRO contains the amount or percentage of the participant’s benefits to be paid to each alternate payee, as well as the participant and each alternate payee’s name and last known mailing address.
 When a former spouse receives QDRO benefits from a retirement plan, they report the payments received as if they were a plan participant and is allocated a share of the participant’s cost equal to the cost times a fraction.
 This fraction is the present value of the benefits payable to the spouse over the present value of all benefits payable to the participant.